seolcu/seolcu.com/content/blog/introduction-to-various-desktop-environments-in-linux.md

 | ---- | -------------- | --------------- |
 | Sway | Wayland        | Tiling (Manual) |

-**Advantages:**
+**Sway** is a **tiling window manager** based on Wayland.
+It was created as a replacement for the X11-based i3 window manager and shares a similar usage pattern.

+**Pros:**

 1. Similar usage to i3
-2. Large community
+2. Large community support

-**Disadvantages:**
+**Cons:**

-1. Inconvenient for users unfamiliar with manual tiling
+1. Manual tiling can be inconvenient for users unfamiliar with the tiling method
-2. Limited support for multilingual input due to Wayland characteristics
+2. Due to the nature of Wayland WM, multilingual input may not work correctly

 ## 2. AwesomeWM